R.B. Turnbull, Jr. MD, School of WOC Nursing

 - Thanks to Cleveland Clinic's large volume of patients - between 40-60 ostomy-fistula and 35-50 pressure ulcer and incontinence patients are in the hospital on any given day - you will be exposed to a wide variety of medical conditions and treatments.

-- Working closely with one of our WOC nurses, you will receive hands-on experience in caring for patients with intestinal and urinary stomas, urinary and fecal incontinence, dermal ulcers, cutaneous fistula and other selected skin conditions.
+- Working closely with one of our WOC nurses, you will receive hands-on experience in caring for patients with intestinal and urinary stomas, urinary and fecal incontinence, pressure injury, cutaneous fistula and other selected skin conditions.

 Extensive Resources of Cleveland Clinic

-- Your classroom lectures and curriculum are enriched with input from specialists throughout Cleveland Clinic, including colorectal surgeons, fellows and residents; and experts from urology, pediatrics, dietetics, oncology and other departments.
+- Your online classroom lectures and curriculum are enriched with input from specialists throughout Cleveland Clinic, including colorectal surgeons, fellows and residents; and experts from urology, pediatrics, nutritional services, oncology, and other departments.

 - Cleveland Clinic Enterprise is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.